material-components/material-components-web-react/docs/guidelines.md

 ## Importing with ES5

-The NPM packages all contain a `/dist` directory, which includes:
+The NPM packages each contain a `/dist` directory, which includes:

 1. The component transpiled to ES5 (`@material/react-foo/dist/index.js`).
 1. The component minified and transpiled to ES5 (`@material/react-foo/dist/index.min.js`).